RaVeR76/The-Kicks-Fix/testing.md

 #### User Story : I want to be able to see individual products with one click and their various unique details like description, price, available sizes and so on

 #### **Test**

+I was testing all my products and when I tried Carol Christian kicks it threw up an error, I figured it out that the SKU was AM/2684 BIUS-PTC/03 which must have been causing the issue because it had back slashes in it so I changed it to AM-2684 BIUS-PTC-03 which solved the issue

 #### **Results**